mesosphere/dcos-docs-site/pages/1.11/overview/architecture/index.md

 - Private Agent Nodes
 - Public Agent Nodes

-For DC/OS to be installed, each node must already be provisioned with one of the supported host operating systems.
+To install DC/OS, you must first provision each node with one of the supported host operating systems.

 For more information, see [Components](/1.11/overview/architecture/components/), [Node Types](/1.11/overview/architecture/node-types/), and [Host Operating System](/1.11/overview/concepts/#host-operating-system).